PRELUDE & DISCLAIMER

 As one can see a contest powwow is an enormous undertaking.
 The author has only given some concerns above.
 There are many more to consider.

-On the other hand the key complaints about traditional powwows from Natives and non-Natives is that the powwow is too predictable and boring as there is no excitement.
+On the other hand, the key complaint about traditional powwows from Natives and non-Natives is that the powwow is too predictable and boring as there is no excitement.

 WHEN & WHERE IS THE POWWOW?